 The Traditional Orchard

-It is hoped that the Orchard will in time provide food and a home for wildlife as well as a source of fruit and Cyder for our guests and us.
-During July, there is usually a good show of Bee Orchids & Pyramidal Orchids
+The Orchard now provides food and a home for wildlife as well as a source of fruit for our guests and us.
+2017 will hopefully see our first batch of Old Rectory Cyder.
+During July, there is usually a good show of Bee Orchids & Pyramidal Orchids.

 Our Wildlife Pond

 In the Winter of 2009, we had a large wildlife pond dug – for once the fact that our soil is heavy clay played in to our hands as instead of the need for a pond liner, we were able to have it “puddled” - clay is the traditional and most eco friendly method of lining ponds.
 The clay was compacted on the inside of the empty pond to remove all the air spaces and to break down the structure.
-The pond is some 80 feet from side to side and has deep, shallow and boggy areas which we have planted so that it will provide habitats, cover, food and perches for a wide range of creatures attracted to The Old Rectory
+The pond is some 80 feet from side to side and has deep, shallow and boggy areas which we have planted so that it provides habitats, cover, food and perches for a wide range of creatures such as newts, dragonflies and house martins.

 Hedges & Trees